A Beginner's Guide to Buying Hammers

 - Used when chiseling - Ball peen hammers are designed to withstand heavy blows but are still lightweight.
 This makes them perfect options to use with chisels during metal and woodwork projects.

 When you have to deliver a heavy blow, these hammers are built to do all types of heavy-duty jobs.

-Browse all sledge and demolition hammers
+Shop all sledge and demolition hammers

 These hammers feature a rubber head with a wood or fiberglass handle.
 The rubber face allows you to provide a gentler touch.

-Browse all rubber mallets
+Shop all rubber mallets

 When paired with the right chisel, these hammers connect to your air compressor to deliver plenty of power.

-Browse all air hammers
+Shop all air hammers